hypertrons/hypertrons-crx/INSTALLATION.md

 # Additional Configuration

-### Adding Github Token
+### Adding GitHub Token

-Hypertrons requires a github token for getting the avatar and username from Github repositories and getting the hypertrons.json.
+Hypertrons requires a GitHub token for getting the avatar and username from GitHub repositories and getting the hypertrons.json.

 1. Click on the hypertrons icon to open the menu and select set Token